 Air Berlin Flight Delays and Flight Cancellations

-Had a Delayed or Canceled Flight with Air Berlin?
+Had a Delayed or Cancelled Flight with Air Berlin?

-Between December 2016 – March 2017, 21% of flights operated by Air Berlin were delayed (more than 15 mins) or canceled.
-AirHelp assists air passengers who experience flight delays or cancellations to get compensation from their airline.
-Simply enter your flight details for any flight that has been delayed (more than 3 hours) or canceled in the last three years and check your eligibility.
-You could be owed up to €600 in compensation.
+AirHelp assists air passengers who experience flight delays or cancellations to get compensation from Air Berlin.
+Simply enter your flight details for any flight that has been delayed (more than three hours) or canceled in the last three years and check your eligibility.
+You could be owed up to €600 in compensation from Air Berlin.